 GTN XI Training & Sim work (Flight Sim) –

-The Aircraft returned from Belgium with a significant and revolutionary upgrade to its avionics suite.
-The aircraft now sported an Impressive IFR specification with twin Garmin GTN 650 XI and Aspen EFX 2000 PRO Max units.
+The aircraft I would use for my training was the aircraft that I currently have a non-equity share in which returned from Belgium in Summer 2020 with a significant upgrade to its avionics suite.
+The aircraft now sported an impressive IFR spec with twin Garmin GTN 650 XI and Aspen EFX 2000 PRO Max units.

-During the months, when I had a lot of downtime because of reduced working schedule and lockdowns I downloaded the Garmin GTN Xi Trainer.
-This provides the opportunity to explore the features, options, and fundamental operational aspects of the Garmin avionics.
-When used in combination with the GTN Xi Series Pilot’s Guide, the trainer can be an effective way to improve avionics familiarity and proficiency.
+During the quieter winter months of reduced working schedule and lockdowns, I downloaded the Garmin GTN Xi Trainer.
+This explores the features, options, and fundamental operational aspects of the Garmin avionics.
+When used with the GTN Xi Series Pilot’s Guide, it’s an effective way to improve avionics familiarity and proficiency.

 Additionally, I spent many hours reading the ASPEN manuals to enhance my knowledge and understanding of the technology and how to operate it.
 EFIS requires training with an instructor, and at first, at a glance is very daunting before you actually get used to the systems.
 Unfortunately, there isn’t a similar setup for the ASPENS although you can invest a significant amount of money into upgrading the many SEP aircraft add-ons with a Garmin XI and ASPEN PRO MAX in the flight simulator.